 Monitoring: SDHC provides program oversight and evaluation and monitors the sponsor for compliance with program requirements.
-SDHC may conduct audits of the Coordinated Entry System (CES) utilization or waitlists, HMIS participation, rent calculation, tenant files, the administration of supportive service requirements, compliance with mandatory SDHC voucher policies, and any other items as determined necessary by SDHC.
+SDHC may conduct audits of the Coordinated Entry System (CES) utilization or waitlists, HMIS participation, rent calculation, tenant files, the administration of supportive service requirements, and any other items as determined necessary by SDHC.
 The sponsor must maintain a minimum of 90% utilization rate) or may be subject to subsidy reductions.